lenndewolten/Dequeueable/lib/WebJobs.Azure.QueueStorage.Job/README.md

     // ...
 }
 ```
-When the scope is set to `[Singleton("Id")]` on the function.
+When the scope is set to `[Singleton("Id")]` on the job.
 Only a single message containing id "d89c209a-6b81-4266-a768-8cde6f613753" will be executed at an given time.

 Nested properties are also supported.
 Given a queue message with the following body:
 ```json